IFRIC 20, policy for deferred stripping costs, mining, judgements and estimates

 Industry: mining

 In open pit mining operations, overburden and other waste materials must be removed to access ore from which minerals can be extracted economically.
-The process of removing overburden and waste materials is referred to as stripping.
-During the development of a mine (or, in some instances, pit; see below), before production commences, stripping costs related to a component of an orebody are capitalised as part of the cost of construction of the mine (or pit) and are subsequently amortised over the life of the mine (or pit) on a units of production basis.
+The process of removing overburden and other waste materials is referred to as stripping.
+During the development of a mine (or, in some instances, pit; see below), before production commences, stripping costs related to a component of an orebody are capitalised as part of the cost of construction of the mine (or pit).
+These are then amortised over the life of the mine (or pit) on a units of production basis.

 Where a mine operates several open pits that are regarded as separate operations for the purpose of mine planning, initial stripping costs are accounted for separately by reference to the ore from each separate pit.
 If, however, the pits are highly integrated for the purpose of mine planning, the second and subsequent pits are regarded as extensions of the first pit in accounting for stripping costs.
-In such cases, the initial stripping (i.e. overburden and other waste removal) of the second and subsequent pits is considered to be production phase stripping (see below).
+In such cases, the initial stripping of the second and subsequent pits is considered to be production phase stripping (see below).

 The following factors would point towards the initial stripping costs for the individual pits being accounted for separately: